In this post, we have featured the FluentU Review 2021.

 This is your chance to figure out if the platform would work to help you achieve your language goals.
 If you decide that the platform works for you at the end of the trial, you can move on to the paid subscription.

 FluentU offers you two types of paid subscriptions.
-One is a monthly subscription while the other is the yearly subscription.
+One is a monthly subscription while the other is a yearly subscription.
 Both these subscriptions offer you access to everything that the platform has to offer to you including all the languages available on the platform.

 When you decide to pay the platform monthly, they charge you $30 per month.
 The same goes down to $20 per month (at $240/ year which you have to pay upfront) if you take a yearly subscription.